linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/20 Real Options.md

 The dividends forgone by not acquiring the asset today, the interest saved by deferring the payment of the strike price, and the value of the insurance that is lost by exercising the option.
 It turns out that the same three considerations govern the decision to invest in the widget project.

 First, by delaying investment, we lose the cash flow from selling widgets.
 The cash flow we do not receive is analogous to stock dividends we do not receive by holding an option rather than the underlying stock.
-The first period cash flow is  $0.55.
-The present value of future cash flows is$ 0.55/0.01 = 55.
+The first period cash flow is  \$0.55.
+The present value of future cash flows is\$ 0.55/0.01 = 55.
 Thus, the dividend yield is approximately 1\%.
 (We can also think of the dividend yield as the difference between the discount rate [5\%] and the growth rate of the cash flows [4\%].)

-Second, once we begin widget production, we are committed to spending the present value of the marginal widget cost,  $18, along with the$ 10 initial investment.
+Second, once we begin widget production, we are committed to spending the present value of the marginal widget cost,  \$18, along with the\$ 10 initial investment.
 The annual value of delaying investment is interest on the total investment cost, or  $0.05 \times$ 28 = 1.40 per year.

 Third and finally, in the widget project, there is no uncertainty and therefore no insurance value to delaying investment.